Enigma20Geek/Unity-GameBuilder/README.md

 # Unity-GameBuilder
 A simple platformer game builder with preconfigured assets and basic game mechanics for easier level design.

 In this project you will have preconfigured main character, enemies, coins, etc. which you can directly use to build your own level in a new scene.
 There is also a sample level you can see for more details.
-But make sure to run the game from MaineMenu Scene.
+But make sure to run the game from MainMenu Scene.

 # Game Screenshots and Character Descriptions:
 ## Main Menu: